geins-io/geins-sdk/README.md

 ## License

-This project is licensed under the MIT License.
+Licensed under the MIT License.
+Check the [LICENSE](LICENSE.md) file for details.